nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Introduction

-2.6 A respectable senior citizen- A meaningful retirement

-Taking care of the elderly is a responsibility of the children and relatives within a family

-and is a cultural value.
-The elderly, who have contributed to the socio-economic

-development of their families and communities for most of their lives, deserve care and

-attention during their later years.
+Taking care of the elderly is a responsibility of the children and relatives within a family and is a cultural value.
+The elderly, who have contributed to the socio-economic development of their families and communities for most of their lives, deserve care and attention during their later years.
 In 2023, the population of senior citizens in Sri Lanka

 (those aged 60 and above) was 3.7 million, representing 17.2% of the total population.

 By 2045, this percentage is projected to rise to 21%.
-While some policymakers view

-the increasing elderly population as a challenge, the NPP believes that it is a national

-responsibility to understand and address this situation with special attention to the well-

-being of the elderly.
+While some policymakers view the increasing elderly population as a challenge, the NPP believes that it is a national responsibility to understand and address this situation with special attention to the well- being of the elderly.

 Activities